FOREX -Yen slides after BOJ stuns markets with negative rates

 The bank said it would cut interest rates further into negative territory if it deemed it necessary.

-The dollar jumped by more than 2 percent against the yen at one point to 121.495 yen, it’s highest level in more than a month.
-It pulled back a bit and was last trading at 120.85 yen , up 1.7 percent on the day and on track for its biggest daily gain since December 2014.
+The dollar jumped by more than 2 percent against the yen at one point to 121.495 yen, the greenback’s highest level in more than a month.
+It subsequently pulled back a bit and was last trading at 120.75 yen, up 1.65 percent on the day and on track for its biggest daily gain since December 2014.

 “We do not think negative rates are a game changer,” said Esther Reichelt, currency strategist at Commerzbank.
 “Pressure on the BoJ will mount to do even more in coming months to attain their inflation target.”